Phenomenological Study of $\Omega_c\rightarrow \Omega^-\pi^+$ at Polarized Electron-Positron Collider: ANGULAR PARAMETERS

 This definition has an advantage that the systematic uncertainties of production and detection asymmetries are largely cancelled~\cite{Wang:2022tcm}.
 The approximation of the parameter can be written by ~\cite{BESIII:2021ypr,Donoghue:1986hh}

 after inserting partial amplitudes.
 The relative strong phase $\Delta\delta$ predominantly arises from final-state interactions, which are discussed and computed within QCD factorization framework~\cite{Beneke:2000ry,Beneke:2001ev} and resonance-induced model~\cite{Cheng:2004ru} for $B$ decays.
 The weak phase $\Delta\phi$ stems from interference between amplitudes with different partial wave configurations in the same decay~\cite{Saur:2020rgd}.
 The amplitudes partially derive from tree and penguin diagrams like the examples shown in Fig.~\ref{fig:tree-loop}, where the tree diagram is Cabibbo-favored and the penguin diagram is suppressed from off-diagonal elements $V^*_{cb}V^*_{ts}$.
 The magnitude of the weak phase shift is determined by $\text{Im}[-(V^*_{cb}V_{tb}V^*_{ts}V_{ud})]$ and expected at order of $\mathcal{O}(10^{-4}\!\sim\!10^{-5}) $, which is close to predicted $CP$ violation of hyperons systems~\cite{Donoghue:1986hh,Tandean:2002vy}.
+However, an additional suppression of order $10^{-5}$ arises from the extra Fermi constant $G_F$ in the penguin diagram when the partial waves in Ref.~\cite{Wang:2024qff} are incorporated.
+Consequently, the observable $CP$ violation in \eq{Acp} is subject to further suppression.
 Including the direct $CP$ violation, a greater number cannot be ruled out for the mixing of strong violation and even new physics, that demands performing measurements at future $e^+e^-$ collider.